-At this rural working dairy and farm, you'll find all kinds of varieties of pumpkins, baby animals, farm activities, hay rides, and a hay maze.
-Spring Hill makes wonderful cheeses you can taste and their homemade ice cream will also be available.
-Open from Oct.
-1, 2017
+At Petaluma Creamery's rural working dairy and farm, you'll find all kinds of varieties of pumpkins, baby animals, farm activities, hay rides, and a hay maze.
+Taste wonderful Spring Hill cheeses and enjoy their homemade ice cream.

 Open daily from 9 a.m. - 6 p.m.